dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-meta-class.md

 In this exercise, we will create a custom metadata classifier that finds any files with "draft-patent-filing" in the title.
 The rule should generate data finding if such a file is detected.

-* First, we will define the classifier severity level as "Critical" to reflect the sensitive nature of the content.
+* First, we define the classifier severity level as "Critical" to reflect the sensitive nature of the content.
-* Second, once this rule is completed, we will rescan a bucket resource to see if our rule fires on any of its contents.
+* Second, we rescan a bucket resource to see if our rule fires on any of its contents.
-* Last, we will verify our rule by reviewing the finding results.
+* Last, we verify our rule by reviewing the finding results.

 ### Expected Outcomes